 - Once you’ve completed the Underground River swim head to the Water Activities Center (#30 on map) to see if there’s anything you want to do.

 - You can spend the rest of the day exploring and playing at the snorkeling inlet, in the natural pools and on the pristine beach.

 - There is also Snuba (#1 & #3), Snorkeling Tours (#1) and a Sea Trek Underwater Walk (#21) for an additional cost.

 - Just make sure to be dried and dressed in time for the show!

-- Start your day the same as the Live Dream Discover Itinerary however pay extra attention to the posted schedule for cultural shows and activities.
+- Start your day the same as the Live Dream Discover Itinerary however pay extra attention to the posted schedule for cultural shows and cultural Xcaret activities.

 - The Horse Exhibition is a beautiful display by Mexican charros and adelitas which combines the elements of Mexican horsemanship with typical music and colors of Mexico

-- The ritual ceremony of the “Voladores” (#20) is a custom which expresses respect for nature and the spiritual universe.
-It’s really beautiful and awe inspiring to watch.
-It’s usually on at 11am, 1pm and 3pm but check the schedule for changes.
+- The ritual ceremony of the “Voladores” (#20) is a custom that expresses respect for nature and the spiritual universe.
+It’s really beautiful and awe-inspiring to watch.
+It’s usually on at 11 am, 1 pm and 3 pm but check the schedule for changes.

 - The Pre-Hispanic Dances display the history and culture of these land through music and movement.
 The dances may change seasonally so check the program for times.

 - The Sacred Mayan Journey recreates the ancient annual pilgrimage the Maya performed in canoes paddling towards the island of Cozumel to worship the goddess Ixchel.